nitrictech/docs/docs/support/upgrade.md

 Refactor functions into middleware handlers which can be executed as API methods, topic subscriptions and schedules.

-> We've omitted the yaml and openAPI configuration files in these example
+> We've omitted the yaml and openAPI configuration files in this example.

 #### Before